2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling/003_Optimizing.md

 This means that you can process AI less times (thus "check for player's presence" once every 50ms instead of once every 16), physics can be processed less too (we don't care if a block starts falling after 15 or 50ms, the time is still too short for us to notice).

-Deatching your updates from the drawing routines usually entails a change of language too: when you're talking about drawing cycles, we talk about "frames", while when you're talking about updates, you should be talking about "game ticks".
+Detaching your updates from the drawing routines usually entails a change of language too: when you're talking about drawing cycles, we talk about "frames", while when you're talking about updates, you should be talking about "game ticks".

 {{placeholder}}